 After returning the medal, Fedya finds out Pauline is pledged to arranged marriage with Armand de Glasse, the casino’s wealthy, ruthless manager.
 Aware that Pauline is not engaged to Armand out of love, but as a payment for her father’s big debts to the casino, Fedya decides to start gambling himself to earn enough money to pay off the General’s debts.
 However, after his winning streak, his luck runs out and he loses all his money.

-Fedya is forced to borrow money from Armand to continue gambling, and evens pawns his possessions.
+Fedya is forced to borrow money from Armand to continue gambling, and even pawns his possessions.
 Broke, Fedya has a vision in which Aristide hands him a gun to shoot himself.
 Delirious, he grabs Pauline’s medal and attempts to sell it to pawnbroker Emma Getzel.

 Cast